By Luis A. Marrero, M.A., RODP, LLP

 Luis: So, there is an end-game intent, and there could be other possibilities, hopefully more promising of a life worth living, right?

 Fred: Yes.
-I can now see how they are all part of — and present – of a meaning situation.
+I can now see how they are all part of — and present in – a meaning.
 The aim meaning type is the conclusion of the content from — and the narrative story of — the other meaning types.
 Based on the dialogue amongst the other meaning types, aims conclude and decide.

 [Carol Dweck] and others have researched and reported convincing findings about ‘how people’s beliefs, values, and goals set up a meaning system within which they define themselves and operate.’ ~ Luis A. Marrero, The Path to a Meaningful Purpose.
 Quoting Dr. Carol Dweck: Self-Theories: Their Role in Motivation, Personality, and Development

-As far as we know, at the time of publication, logoteleology is the only science with a meaning construct.
+As far as we know, at the time of publication, Logoteleology is the only meaning-based science with a meaning construct.
 The six meaning types are grouped to self-identify us (as in a psychological meaning DNA), and explain on-the-moment dynamics.
 Together they tell a narrative or story.
 Organized meaning types are called meaning sets.
 Meaning sets are made of meaning types and operators (e.g., if … then).
 Meaning set constructs are not random, accidental, or unsystematic.
 The construct has a specific organized pattern and subsequent agenda and aim.
-For the logoteleologist, a meaning set carries a wealth of relevant information with application in therapy, coaching and consulting.
+For the Logoteleologist, a meaning set carries a wealth of relevant information with application in therapy, coaching, counseling and consulting.

 Since an identity is a set of meanings attached to the self, this set of meanings serves as a standard of reference for a person.
 When an identity is activated in a situation, a feedback loop is established. ~ Identity Theory, Peter J. Burke and Jan E. Stets

 What is “Meaning”